Samsung opens its largest worldwide store in former opera house

-Samsung opened it biggest store worldwide in India on Tuesday, as it tries to get a foothold in the country.
+Samsung opened its biggest store worldwide in India on Tuesday, as it tries to get a foothold in the country.

 Apple currently has no flagship stores in India, Reuters noted.